 Treatment of feline scabies is with dips such as lime sulfur or Revolution which is a topical flea/worming medication.
 Long-haired cats may need to be clipped prior to treatment.
 All bedding should be thoroughly washed or disposed of at the time of treatment.

 Caused by a fungus which lives on the skin and fur of infected cats.
-Ringworm can develop on any part of the body, with raised, circular lesions and hair loss.
+Ringworm can occur on any part of the body, with raised, circular lesions and hair loss.
 Most affected cats aren’t itchy.
 Kittens and cats in crowded environments such as shelters are more commonly affected.
 Ringworm is highly contagious and can be passed on from cat to cat, cat to human or human to cat.

 Treatment of ringworm is lime sulfur dips to kill the fungus or medications such as Itraconazole or Griseofulvin.
 Long-haired cats may need to be clipped prior to treatment.

 An autoimmune skin disorder caused by the production of antibodies towards certain proteins in the skin and mucus membranes which cause separation of the epidermal cells.
-This results in areas of hair loss and fluid filled blisters which break open and form a dry crust.
-Blisters typically begin around the eyes and the bridge of the nose before spreading to the ears, neck, feet and belly.
+This results in areas of hair loss and fluid-filled blisters which break open and form a dry crust.
+Blisters typically begin around the eyes and the bridge of the nose before spreading to the ears, neck, feet, and belly.
 Affected areas are painful and itchy.

-Diagnosis is made by taking a biopsy of a blister, direct immunofluorescence to look for antibodies, cytological examination of a pustule as well as routine screening such as biochemical profile, complete blood count and urinalysis.
+Diagnosis is made by taking a biopsy of a blister, direct immunofluorescence to look for antibodies, cytological examination of a pustule as well as routine screening such as biochemical profile, complete blood count, and urinalysis.

 Treatment of pemphigus involves immunosuppressive therapy to stop the cat’s own immune system attacking the tissues.
-Corticosteroids are the first choice, if symptoms haven’t improved within 7-14 days, low dose chemotherapy drugs may be added.
+Corticosteroids are the first choice, if symptoms haven’t improved within 7-14 days, low-dose chemotherapy drugs may be added.
 Antibiotics may also be prescribed if your cat has developed a secondary skin infection.